How to Choose the Right Therapist

 If your life is already overloaded or travel is difficult, online therapy can help maintain consistency.
 Some therapists also offer hybrid models, combining both formats.

-Price, postcode, and profile photo aren’t enough.
-Here’s what to really consider:
+Price, postcode, and profile photo are not enough.
+Here is what to really consider:

-Style & Communication: Do you want a structured approach like CBT or a more reflective space?
+- Style and communication: Do you want a structured approach like CBT or a more reflective space?
 Think about the pace and tone that suits you.

-Gut Feel: Trust your instincts.
-If you feel heard and respected in the first conversation, that’s a promising start.
+- Gut feel: Trust your instincts.
+If you feel heard and respected in the first conversation, that is a promising start.

 Some clients want a therapist who shares their background, gender, or life experience.
 Others are looking for someone neutral.
-There’s no single right answer—just the right answer for you.
+There is no single right answer, just the right answer for you.

 Common Mistakes to Avoid

-Choosing based solely on location or cost - Picking a therapist just because they’re nearby or inexpensive can backfire if they’re not the right fit.
-Your emotional wellbeing deserves more than what’s convenient or cheapest—look for someone with the right specialism and approach too.
+- Choosing based solely on location or cost.
+Picking a therapist just because they are nearby or inexpensive can backfire if they are not the right fit.
+Your emotional wellbeing deserves more than what is convenient or cheapest.
+Look for someone with the right specialism and approach too.

-Not checking qualifications - In the UK, “counsellor” isn’t a protected title, so it’s vital to check for BACP, UKCP, or BABCP accreditation.
+- Not checking qualifications.
+In the UK, "counsellor" is not a protected title, so it is vital to check for BACP, UKCP, or BABCP accreditation.
 This ensures your therapist meets professional standards for training, ethics, and supervision.

-Assuming one type of therapy suits all issues - Not all therapies are equal for every challenge—CBT may suit anxiety, but not deep trauma.
-Choose a therapist whose approach fits your needs, not just what’s most talked about.
+- Assuming one type of therapy suits all issues.
+Not all therapies are equal for every challenge.
+CBT may suit anxiety, but not deep trauma.
+Choose a therapist whose approach fits your needs, not just what is most talked about.

-Not asking about cancellation policies or rematch options - Before you commit, ask about cancellations, session flexibility, and what happens if it’s not the right fit.
-Some platforms make rematching easy; others leave you stuck.
+- Not asking about cancellation policies or rematch options.
+Before you commit, ask about cancellations, session flexibility, and what happens if it is not the right fit.
+With Aligned, rematching is free and straightforward.

-Going straight to directories and ending up overwhelmed - Therapist directories often show hundreds of similar-looking profiles with little real guidance.
-It's easy to get overwhelmed, then give up—matching tools like Aligned can simplify the decision.
+- Going straight to directories and ending up overwhelmed.
+Therapist directories often show hundreds of similar-looking profiles with little real guidance.
+It is easy to get overwhelmed, then give up.
+A matching service like Aligned can simplify the decision.

 What to Expect from Your First Session

 Your first session typically lasts around 50 minutes.
-It’s a space to discuss what brings you to therapy and explore whether you and your counsellor are a good fit.
-You’ll also go over practicalities like confidentiality, session length, and cancellation terms.
+It is a space to discuss what brings you to therapy and explore whether you and your counsellor are a good fit.
+You will also go over practicalities like confidentiality, session length, and cancellation terms.

-You don’t have to commit straight away.
-If the therapist isn’t right, you’re free to move on—and with Aligned, you can do that easily.
+You do not have to commit straight away.
+If the therapist is not right, you are free to move on.
+With Aligned, you can request a rematch easily.

 Save Time with Aligned's Free Matching Service

-We built Aligned because we’ve been where you are—staring at endless therapist directories, unsure who to trust.
+We built Aligned because we have been where you are, staring at endless therapist directories, unsure who to trust.

-You stay in control: you choose who to message, and we’ll never send spam or hidden charges.
-Our service is free for clients.
+You stay in control: you choose who to contact, and we will never send spam or hidden charges.
+Our service is free.

 Final Thoughts: Your Mental Health, Your Choice

 Starting therapy is an act of self-respect.
 Choosing a therapist who suits you is a form of self-care.
-Whether you’re a student studying in university halls, a couple living in Jericho, or a parent juggling life in Wallingford, there’s someone out there who can help you feel more like yourself again.
+Whether you are a student studying in university halls, a couple living in Jericho, or a parent juggling life in Wallingford, there is someone out there who can help you feel more like yourself again.

-You don’t need to know everything.
+You do not need to know everything.
 You just need to begin.
-And if you’re ready, we can help you do that—today.
+And if you are ready, we can help you do that today.